Quality Scores and Augmentation Queries

 To obtain augmentation queries, the augmentation query subsystem can examine performance data indicative of user interactions to identify queries that perform well in locating desirable search results.
 For example, augmentation queries can be identified by mining query logs and click logs.
 Using the query logs, for example, the augmentation query subsystem can identify common user queries.
 The click logs can be used to identify which user queries perform best, as indicated by the number of clicks associated with each query.
 The augmentation query subsystem stores the augmentation queries mined from the query logs and/or the click logs in the augmentation query store.

-This doesn’t mean that Google is using clicks to directly determine rankings But it is deciding which augmentation queries might be worth using to provide SERPs that people may be satisfied with.
+This doesn’t mean that Google uses clicks to determine rankings directly, But it is deciding which augmentation queries might be worth using to provide SERPs that people may be satisfied with.

 There are other things that Google may look at to decide which augmentation queries to use in a set of search results.
 The patent points out some other factors that may be helpful.
 Quality scores for augmentation queries may be made from several other scores.

-I’ve seen white papers from Google before mentioning synthetic queries, which are queries performed by the search engine instead of human searchers.
-It makes sense for Google to be exploring query spaces in a manner like this, to see what results are like, and using information such as structured data as a source of those synthetic queries.
+I’ve seen white papers from Google before mentioning synthetic queries, which are performed by the search engine instead of human searchers.
+So it makes sense for Google to be exploring query spaces in a manner like this, see what results are like, and use information such as structured data as a source of those synthetic queries.
 I’ve written about synthetic queries before at least a couple of times, and in the post Does Google Search Google?
 How Google May Create and Use Synthetic Queries.

-It is an interesting patent in that it talks about things such as long clicks and short clicks, and ranking web pages on the basis of such things.
-The patent refers to such things as “implicit Signals of query quality.”
+It is an interesting patent in that it talks about things such as long clicks and short clicks, and ranking web pages based on such things.
+In addition, the patent refers to such things as “implicit Signals of query quality.”
 More about that in the patent here:

 A click-through reversion (also known as a “short click”) occurs when a user, after clicking on a search result and being provided the referenced document, quickly returns to the search results page from the referenced document.
 A click-through reversion can be interpreted as a signal that the query did not identify information that the user deemed to be interesting, as the user quickly returned to the search results page.

-These example implicit signals can be aggregated for each query, such as by collecting statistics for multiple instances of use of the query in search operations, and can further be used to compute an overall performance score.
-For example, a query having a high CTR, many long clicks, and few click-through reversions would likely have a high-performance score; conversely, a query having a low CTR, few long clicks, and many click-through reversions would likely have a low-performance score.
+These example implicit signals can be aggregated for each query, such as collecting statistics for multiple instances of using the query in search operations and can further compute an overall performance score.
+For example, a query with a high CTR, many long clicks, and few click-through reversions would likely have a high-performance score; conversely, a query with a low CTR, few long clicks, and many click-through reversions would likely have a low-performance score.

-A quality signal for a query term can be defined in this way:
+A quality scores signal for a query term can be defined in this way: